 Originally posted by Michael Jolley

-Invoke-Expression (& Starship init powershell)
+Invoke-Expression (&starship init powershell)

 Import-Module Terminal-Icons